convertigo/convertigo/README.md

 [![CircleCI][ci-image]][ci-url]

-Convertigo Community edition is an open source fullstack Low Code platform.
+Convertigo Community edition is an open source fullstack Low Code & No Code platform.
 The platform is used to build and run complex Cross-platform Enterprise Mobile and web apps in a few days.
 Convertigo platform is composed of several components:

 1.	**Convertigo Server**: The back-end server MBaaS part.
 Handles back-end connectors, micro-services execution, offline data device synchronization and serves Mobile Web apps.
 2.	**Convertigo Studio**: Runs on a Windows or a MacOS workstation, Eclipse based IDE, used to program MBaaS micro-services workflows and use the "Mobile Builder" to build Mobile apps UIs in Low code mode.
 Can be directly downloaded from [GitHub](https://github.com/convertigo/convertigo/releases/latest)